kuatsu/react-native-cloud-storage/docs/docs/installation/configure-google-drive.md

 import { StyleSheet, Text, View, Button, Platform } from 'react-native';
 import * as WebBrowser from 'expo-web-browser';
 import * as Google from 'expo-auth-session/providers/google';
-import RNCloudStorage, { CloudStorageScope } from 'react-native-cloud-storage';
+import { CloudStorage, CloudStorageScope } from 'react-native-cloud-storage';

 WebBrowser.maybeCompleteAuthSession();